aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-images/_index.md

 ## How to Get Actual Bounds of Shape in Points {#how-to-get-actual-bounds-of-shape-in-points}

-If you want the actual bounding box of the shape as rendered on the page, you can achieve this by using NodeRendererBase.BoundsInPoints property.
+If you want the actual bounding box of the shape as rendered on the page, you can achieve this by using the [BoundsInPoints](https://reference.aspose.com/words/net/aspose.words.rendering/noderendererbase/boundsinpoints/) property.

 The following code example shows how to use this property: